Merry England: Music

 Eric Saylor traces Arcadian antecedents in English pastoral music back to 18th century works such as Handel's Acis and Galatea (1718, text by John Gay), which remained a mainstay of English choral festivals throughout the 19th century.
-Arthur Sullivan's Iolanthe (1882) made use of pastoral conventions.
-His ballet Victoria and Merrie England, produced for the diamond jubilee of Queen Victoria in 1897, consisted of a series of scenes depicting idealised versions of British mythology and past eras typical of Merry England, including a country village celebrating May Day in Elizabethan times and Christmas during the Restoration.
-The final scenes were recreations of Victoria's coronation and a celebration of the British Empire, tying the contemporary world of 1897 back to the popular idealised world of Merry England.
-Sullivan's score consisted of original music mixed with a large number of popular and historical folk tunes, traditional songs and national anthems.
+Arthur Sullivan's Iolanthe (1882) makes use of pastoral conventions.
+His ballet Victoria and Merrie England, produced for the diamond jubilee of Queen Victoria in 1897, consists of a series of scenes depicting idealised versions of British mythology and past eras typical of Merry England, including a country village celebrating May Day in Elizabethan times and Christmas during the Restoration.
+The final scenes are recreations of Victoria's coronation and a celebration of the British Empire, tying the contemporary world of 1897 back to the popular idealised world of Merry England.
+Sullivan's score consists of original music mixed with a large number of popular and historical folk tunes, traditional songs and national anthems.
 The ballet was very popular, running continuously for nearly six months.

 Merrie England, a comic opera by Edward German, also became a great success in 1902, and over the following century was so frequently produced by amateur groups in England that it has probably been performed more often than any other British opera or operetta written in the 20th century.
 During his heyday, German successfully tapped into and fostered a new enthusiasm for British music in the context of a romanticised Shakespearian or semi mythical "Merrie England".
-His Three Dances from 'Henry VIII' (1892) was easily the most frequently performed English orchestral work in the first decade of the Proms, with well over 30 performances between 1895 and 1905.
+His Three Dances from 'Henry VIII' (1892) was easily the most frequently performed English orchestral work in the first decade of the BBC Proms, with well over 30 performances between 1895 and 1905.
 Three Dances from 'As You Like It' (1896) was similarly popular.

-Other composers, such as Charles Stanford (Suite of Ancient Dances, 1895), Frederick Cowen (Four English Dances in the Old Style, 1896), Norman O'Neill (overture to Hamlet, 1904) and Percy Pitt (Three Old English Dances, 1904) turned to similar sources for inspiration.

-A few popular music artists have used elements of the Merry England story as recurring themes; The Kinks and their leader Ray Davies crafted The Kinks are the Village Green Preservation Society as a homage to English country life and culture: it was described by AllMusic senior editor Stephen Thomas Erlewine as an album "lamenting the passing of old-fashioned English traditions"; Arthur (Or the Decline and Fall of the British Empire) also contains similar elements.
+Other composers, such as Charles Villiers Stanford (Suite of Ancient Dances, 1895), Frederick Cowen (Four English Dances in the Old Style, 1896), Norman O'Neill (overture to Hamlet, 1904) and Percy Pitt (Three Old English Dances, 1904) turned to similar sources for inspiration.
+A few popular music artists have used elements of the Merry England story as recurring themes.
+The Kinks and their leader Ray Davies crafted The Kinks are the Village Green Preservation Society in 1968 as a homage to English country life and culture: it was described by AllMusic senior editor Stephen Thomas Erlewine as an album "lamenting the passing of old-fashioned English traditions".
+Their 1969 album Arthur (Or the Decline and Fall of the British Empire) also contains similar elements.
 Ian Anderson of Jethro Tull has often alluded to an anti-modern, pre-industrial, agrarian vision of England in his songs (the band's namesake was himself an agrarian, the inventor of the seed drill).